Ticketpark/TicketparkExpiringUrlBundle/README.md

 # TicketparkExpiringUrlBundle

+**THIS BUNDLE IS NO LONGER MAINTAINED.
+IT IS SLOW AND WAS NOT DONE WELL.
+USE AT OWN RISK!**

 This Symfony2 bundles creates urls with expiration hashes.
 This allows for an url to become invalid after a certain time.

 ### Example:<br>